 Do you use anticoagulants?
-In some cases you will have to stop taking the anticoagulants temporarily before the gastroscopy.
-Always discuss this with the doctor who has requested the gastroscopy.
+In some cases you will have to stop taking the anticoagulants temporarily before the procedure.
+Always discuss this with the doctor who has requested the procedure.

-Diabetes mellitus
+Diabetes medication

 Do you have Diabetes Mellitus and are you using insulin?
-Adjust the morning dose of insulin as discussed with your doctor.
+Adjust the morning dose of insulin on the day of the endoscopic ultrasound, as discussed with your doctor.

-If you are using tablets, then you may take your normal dose on the day before the examination.
+If you are using tablets, then you may take your normal dose on the day before the procedure.